 1999 – Jason Kreis

-The greatest single season in franchise history and one of the greatest in MLS history: 18 goals and 15 assists.
+Jason Kreis has the greatest single season in franchise history and one of the greatest in MLS history: 18 goals and 15 assists.
 The first American-born MLS MVP.
 First 15/15 season in MLS.
 MLS All-Star.
 MLS Best XI.
 MLS Golden Boot (first in franchise history, with 51 points).
 Player of the Month for June.
 6 MLS Player of the Week nods.
-The highest single-season goal total in franchise history (18).
+Still tied for the highest single-season goal total in franchise history (18).
 6 game-winning goals and 7 game-winning assists.

 2000 – Ariel Graziani